 How can I consider myself a writer when I haven’t written in a while?
-When I’m having trouble picking up a pen and weaving words together in a way that is simply coherent?
+When I’m having trouble picking up a pen (in reality, my laptop) and weaving words together in a way that is simply coherent?

 I honestly struggle with feeling insecure about embracing the label of being a writer.
 It’s one of the reasons why I tend to be extremely hesitant to publicly share some of the things I write (ironic, huh?).
 Imposter syndrome is something that is spoken about frequently, it isn’t anything new.
 Although it feels a little redundant bringing it up, I just can’t ignore it especially when I consistently wrestle with these thoughts.

 I question myself often — if the very act of writing that I do is selfish.
 If it’s something that I use to make me feel better about myself.
 I wonder if a little part of me writes as a way of reassuring myself that, “Sure, I’m pretty decent at something.”